Wednesday, 2 October 2013

 So hear I am sitting in church, and my pastor, preacher, rector has just stood up to deliver his sermon.
 What am I listening for?

 I’m listening for the proclamation of news, the great news of what God has already done for me in Christ.
 Not 10 tips for a better marriage.
 Not 5 ways to be a better Christian.
-Not self-help advice or heart-rending calls to help others.
+And definitely not self-help advice or heart-rending calls to help others.

 In short, I’m listening for Christ to be preached from whatever text the pastor has chosen.
 I want the truths of the gospel to arise from the Biblical text, too, not just from the pastor’s personal experience.
 And I want to hear a message from God in community with other believers.